Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 Other honorable mentions that have a similar platform, pricing and degree model to Coursera, are edX and Future Learn.

-However, be sure to look at the industry and check if your degree is still needed.
+However, I would recommend that you look at the industry that you're aiming to work in and then check if your degree is still needed.

 Thanks to the growth in digital training, many companies have become more relaxed on requiring a University degree - as long as you can prove that you can actually do the work.